-Haiti Brain Drain - 85 percent of Haitian College Graduates leave Haiti...
-WOW...
+Haiti's Brain Drain: 85 percent of Haitian College Graduates leave the country

-What do OUR LEADERS have to do to get these Haitian college graduates to come home to roost?
+What do OUR LEADERS have to do in order to get these Haitian college graduates to come back to Haiti to serve the nation?

 "Education is also a major part of GEM's initiative and the lead phase of all project implementation will be education that will address the "brain drain" issue.
 Eighty five percent of college graduates in Haiti leave the country, he [as in Daniel Lemons, CEO of the GEM Institute] said.
 Part of the goal is to develop the indigenous engineering and project management expertise needed to operate and maintain the country's energy infrastructure over the long term."

-In other words...
-In order for Haiti to become HI-TECH, we need lots of HIGH-TECH indigenous (native) brains to maintain HIGH-TECH Haiti.
+In other words, in order for Haiti to become HI-TECH, we need lots of HIGH-TECH indigenous (native) brains to maintain a HIGH-TECH Haiti.

-When you factor in the generation of Haitian proffessionals born and/or raised outside of Haiti, the number jumps to a hell of a lot more than 85 percent.
+When you factor in the generation of proffessionals of Haitian descent born and raised outside of Haiti, the Haitian brain drain percentage jumps to a lot more than 85 percent.

-Question: What do you think OUR LEADERS need to do to get these Haitian college graduates to come back home?
+Question: What do you think OUR LEADERS need to do to get these Haitian college graduates to come back to Haiti and be of service to the nation?

 Reply with your comments